Separately Managed Accounts Explained

 Filing claims on behalf of SMAs to recover withholding tax adds another layer of complication.
 It is frequently unclear who should be responsible for claiming these recoveries.
 Unclaimed withholding taxes offer SMAs a fantastic chance to earn extra income.

-Withholding tax reclaims can be disregarded due to the administrative effort and low value, high volume nature of submitting reclaims.
-We have observed that the obligation to file claims is seldomly clearly defined and delegated among the parties involved.
+Investors can disregard withholding tax reclaims due to the administrative effort and low value, high volume nature of submitting reclaims.
+We have observed that the obligation to file claims is seldom clearly defined and delegated among the parties involved.
 It leaves substantial sums of recoverable withholding tax on the table, which, if left unclaimed, can expire.
 We frequently discover that claims have been allowed to expire because there is a lack of transparency.

 Filing Withholding Tax Reclaims Can Be Difficult

 The document collection process is particularly admin-intensive.
 Each account holder’s tax residency certificates, ID, or passport need to be obtained and submitted with the necessary forms, following the requirements of the respective foreign tax offices.
 It is because the beneficial owner is the account holder of the underlying securities.